 No mechanical force or heat is used during the chemical etching process, meaning material properties are unaltered and etched components are free from stresses and burrs.

-Precision Micro and chemical etching
+Precision Micro: The leading chemical etching company

 Precision Micro has been at the forefront of etching technology for more than 50 years and is trusted by industries leading names to deliver innovative solutions to a wide range of high-value engineering challenges.